atsign-foundation/atsign.dev/content/en/docs/Functional_Architecture/widgets.md

 ### The Chatting Widget

 One of the many things you can do after successfully authenticating an @sign is providing one-to-one text messaging!
-To do this, you’ll need the at_chat_flutter dependency.
+To do this, you’ll need the at_chat_flutter widget.

 The at_chat_flutter widget offers a messaging experience that is unique to the @platform.
 In a traditional messaging application, your texts are stored in a remote database and the person you’re pinging pulls the texts from there (a bit unsettling if you think about it).
 Of course, there is no such thing as a remote database in the @platform, so we had to be a bit clever coming up with a messaging scheme.
 In a nutshell, your text messages are not “sent” but rather “shared” with another @sign.
 All your texts are stored securely in your secondary server and never leave; if you decide to send a message to someone, that person is given permission to view that text via the notify verb, which will be covered in the next section on advanced @platform verbs.